 Memorandum of understanding with the anti-corruption unit

-Cambodia is an attractive south-east Asian destination for foreign direct investment.
+Cambodia is an attractive South East Asian destination for foreign direct investment.
 The expected economic growth and stabilisation of the government keeps Cambodia moving forward.
 Revising old laws and implementing new laws will contribute to creating a better business climate.
 Practice and interpretation of the laws will lead to a better understanding and a more clear and transparent approach to corruption.

 In the meantime, investors and their counsel should be aware of the risks posed by corruption.
 Investors should do everything possible to address corruption head on, in order to protect their investments.
-Being associated with corruption presents a major risk for foreign investors’ image, and it can be disastrous for a company’s activities in Cambodia and abroad.
-Educating and encouraging lawful behavior will contribute to a healthier business environment and enhance understanding of anti-corruption regulations.
+Being associated with corruption presents a major risk for foreign investors' image, and it can be disastrous for a company's activities in Cambodia and abroad.
+Educating and encouraging lawful behaviour will contribute to a healthier business environment and enhance understanding of anti-corruption regulations.